The Kennel Club has approved a new official DNA testing scheme

 Breed Records Supplement.
 The result will appear on any new

-registration certificate issued for the dog, on the registration
+registration certificate issued for the dog and on the registration

 certificates of any future progeny of the dog, and also on the